How often do you have the opportunity to stumble upon the absolutely stunning landscape I’ve grown so fond of over the years?

-The feel of the great outdoors is just one that cannot be replicated and the feeling of being one with nature, being born in the Caribbean is an all too well great feeling of reminiscence.
+The feel of the great outdoors is just one that cannot be replicated or duplicated, the feeling of being one with nature.
+Being born in the Caribbean is an all too great feeling of reminiscence.

-For a taste of what’s in store, check out this family-friendly vlog, which explores some wonderful trails in San Roque, Baja California Sur.
+For a quick snippet, take a look at this family-friendly vlog, which explores some wonderful trails in San Roque, Baja California Sur.
 It gives a glimpse and insight into the adventures awaiting you.

 The Unknowns of Oaxaca

-Oaxaca is well known for its variety of hiking trails but the two trails that stand out are Hierve el Agua and Pueblos Mancomunados.
-These two trails are the best-hidden secrets.
+Oaxaca is one of the more well-known for its variety of hiking trails, including some of Mexico’s hidden gems like Hierve el Agua and Pueblos Mancomunados.
+These two trails stand out as the best-kept secrets.

-When your intention when hiking is to view the most incredible sights overlooking the most incredible landscapes as far as the eye can see, you would be indulging in the right place.
+When your intention when hiking is to view the most incredible sights overlooking the most incredible landscapes as far as the eye can see, you’re at the right place.

 Hierve el Agua

 Hierve el Agua is a spectacular site known for its petrified waterfalls and natural spring pools.
-Compared to most in the area the trail is relatively short at 1.7 miles and moderately challenging.
-The elevation gain is around 623 feet, so be prepared for a good workout.
+Compared to most in the area, the trail is relatively short at 1.7 miles and moderately challenging, depending on experience.
+Be prepared for a good workout with the elevation being around 623 feet.

 - Unique geological Structures: The petrified waterfalls are a natural wonder.

-- Stunning views: The trail allows for panoramic views of the surrounding landscapes.
+- Stunning views: The trail allows for panoramic views of unique places to visit in the surrounding landscapes.

 - Natural pools: You have the option to take a refreshing dip in the natural spring pools at the end of your hike.